Weak ergodic theorem for Markov chains without invariant countably additive measures: Main rezult: Weak Ergodic Theorem

 \section{Main rezult: Weak Ergodic Theorem}

-Convergence of an MC in the $\tau_{C}$-topology, i.e. weak convergence in the probabilistic terminology, is closely connected with invariant purely finitely additive measures.
-We expose our several results concerning this matter.
-The main peculiarity of Theorem 4.1 is that {\it we do not presuppose existence of an invariant countably additive (i.e., classical "probability") measure for the MC}.
+Convergence of an MC in the $\tau_{C}$-topology, i.e., weak convergence in the probabilistic terminology, is closely connected with invariant purely finitely additive measures.
+We present some of our results concerning this matter.
+The main peculiarity of Theorem 3.1 is that {\it we do not presuppose existence of an invariant countably additive (i.e., classical "probability") measure for the MC}.